Modular symmetry anomaly in magnetic flux compactification: Modular transformation of magnetic flux compactification

 Because of the chiral spectrum, $U(1)_a$ and $U(1)_b$ are anomalous in 4D low-energy effective field theory.
 For example, both the mixed anomalies, $U(1)_a-SU(N_b)^2$ and $U(1)_b-SU(N_a)^2$ are proportional to $M$.
-When we embed this super Yang-Mills theory into D-brane system, such anomalies can be canceled by the Green-Schwarz mechanism.
+Such anomalies can be canceled by the Green-Schwarz mechanism, if we include the Green-Schwarz field in our theory.
 The Green-Schwarz mechanism cancels anomalies by the shift of axions$\chi_{a,b}$,

 under $U(1)_{a,b}$ transformation, where $\alpha_{a,b}$ are $U(1)_{a,b}$ gauge transformation parameters \cite{Aldazabal:2000dg}.
 Those axions are eaten by $U(1)_{a,b}$ gauge bosons and then $U(1)_{a,b}$ gauge bosons become massive.